ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ### Protocol Features

-- Anti-replay protection between datagrams
+- Anti-replay protection between datagrams.
-- Basic reliability for handshake messages
+- Basic reliability for handshake messages.
-- See also the features from TLS
+- See also the features from TLS.

 ### Protocol Dependencies

-- Since DTLS runs over an unreliable, unordered datagram transport, it does not require any reliability features
+- Since DTLS runs over an unreliable, unordered datagram transport, it does not require any reliability features.
-- DTLS contains its own length, so although it runs over a datagram transport, it does not rely on the transport protocol supporting framing
+- DTLS contains its own length, so although it runs over a datagram transport, it does not rely on the transport protocol supporting framing.
-- UDP for port numbers used for demultiplexing
+- UDP for port numbers used for demultiplexing.
-- Path MTU discovery
+- Path MTU discovery.

 ## QUIC with TLS

 QUIC (Quick UDP Internet Connections) is a new transport protocol that runs over UDP, and was originally designed with a tight integration with its security protocol and application protocol mappings.
 The QUIC transport layer itself provides support for data confidentiality and integrity.
 This requires keys to be derived in a handshake.
-A mapping for TLS 1.3 over QUIC {{quic-tls}} has been specified to provide this handshake, which in turn runs within the QUIC transport.
+A mapping for QUIC over TLS 1.3 {{I-D.ietf-quic-tls}} has been specified to provide this handshake.

 ### Protocol Description

 Since QUIC integrates TLS with its transport, it relies on specific integration points between its security and transport sides.
 Specifically, these points are:

-- Starting the handshake to generate keys and provide authentication (and providing the transport for the handshake)
+- Starting the handshake to generate keys and provide authentication (and providing the transport for the handshake).
-- Client address validation
+- Client address validation.
-- Key ready events from TLS to notify the QUIC transport
+- Key ready events from TLS to notify the QUIC transport.
-- Exporting secrets from TLS to the QUIC transport
+- Exporting secrets from TLS to the QUIC transport.

 The QUIC transport layer support multiple streams over a single connection.
 The first stream is reserved specifically for a TLS connection.
 The TLS handshake, along with further records, are sent over this stream.
 This TLS connection follows the TLS standards and inherits the security properties of TLS.
 The handshake generates keys, which are then exported to the rest of the QUIC connection, and are used to protect the rest of the streams.